franko/gsl-shell/doc/user-manual/csv.rst

 .. function:: line(str)

    This function split the string ``str`` using commas as separators accordingly to the csv format specifications.
-This function can be useful to build a customised csv parser.
+This function can be useful to build a customized csv parser.